johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 Whilst I've enjoyed the Mandolorian, and watched all the Avengers movies for the first time, I'm not convinced this is worth keeping as an annual subscription.
 There isn't enough good, original content to keep me stuck in the ecosystem year-round.

-It's on the chopping block when my subscription expires in April.
+It’s on the chopping block when my subscription expires in April.

 ### Paramount+

 Paramount+ should be my favourite streaming service.
 Paramount owns Star Trek.
 I _love_ Star Trek.
-If there was one service that I should be willing to pay good money for, it's Paramount+.
+If there was one service that I should be willing to pay good money for, it’s Paramount+.
 Except Paramount+ doesn't actually have all of Star Trek on it, and the rest of its catalogue is dire.

-So, after a 1 week trial and a 1 month subscription to catch up on a couple of shows I couldn't watch anywhere else, it's a goner already.
+So, after a 1 week trial and a 1 month subscription to catch up on a couple of shows I couldn't watch anywhere else, it’s a goner already.

 ### Costs so far...